zinedistro/zinedistro/README.md

 If you wish to use another provider to store files, it should be possible, I just have not tried it yet.
 If you get it working or would like to ask a question, please open an [issue](./issues/new).

+### User Setup

-Once that has completed, create your first user:
+Once the application depedencies are taken care of, create your first user:

 ```console
 vagrant ssh